Posted - October 30, 2015

 From the content perspective, the stories that we need to know are as follows:

-With knowledge of these storylines, you're well-armed to get maximum enjoyment from Secret Wars.
+With knowledge of these storylines, you'll be able to better appreciate the upcoming Secret Wars.

 The Godhood of Doctor Doom